TypeScript for Java/C# Programmers

 Free Functions and Data

 In JavaScript, functions can live anywhere, and data can be passed around freely without being inside a pre-defined class or struct.
 This flexibility is extremely powerful.
-“Free” functions (those not associated with a class) working over data without an implied OOP hierarchy tends to be the preferred model for writing programs in JavaScript.
+“Free” functions (those not associated with a class) working over data without an implied OOP hierarchy tend to be the preferred model for writing programs in JavaScript.

 Static Classes